gatsbyjs/gatsby/docs/docs/migrating-from-v1-to-v2.md

 `
 ```

+> There is a codemod that can automatically make this change to your projects.
+Check out the [`gatsby-codemods`](https://www.npmjs.com/package/gatsby-codemods) package for usage instructions.

 ### Rename `boundActionCreators` to `actions`

 `boundActionCreators` is deprecated in v2.
 You can continue using it, but it’s recommended that you rename it to `actions`.